Die Casting Mold Tooling Design Guideline

-- Generally, the injection gate will be placed along the longest side of the part and the injection gate cylinder will be on the closest distance to that side (runner will normally not go around the cavity like a banana).
+- Generally, the injection gate will be placed along the longest side of the aluminum part and the injection gate cylinder will be on the closest distance to that side (runner will normally not go around the cavity like a banana – banana gate never work in die casting mold).

-- If sliders are used or if other factors may influence the placement of the injection gate or runner ask the customer what they recommend in each case.
-Agree with a solution before the mold design.
+- If sliders are used or if other factors may influence the placement of the injection gate or runner, ask the customer what they recommend in each case.
+Agree with a solution before the casting mold design.
 Then the general layout will be suitable for almost all die casting mold.

 - For normal cases, except for die casting molds with bigger sliders or “deep” parts, use the distance 60-80mm.
 The upper limit is used for “bigger” parts and the lower limit is for smaller parts.